amaury-bonneau/C-Game-Engine/README.md

 ## Acknowledgments
 - SDL for the HAL library used as a base for the game engine.
 - SDL_image for image loading support.

+## Perspectives
+- **Migrating to C++**: Perspectives of evolutions include transitionning to C++ (for now, I am merely using C for learning purposes).
+For this reason, the current C codebase is structured with the potential for future migration to C++ in mind, making the transition smoother if and when it happens.
+- **Supporting higher levels of abstraction**: Once the C backend reaches a sufficient level of maturity, the project aims to implement bindings for higher-level languages such as Python, allowing scripting capabilities.
+Additionally, there are plans to explore the possibility of introducing a visual development interface, making the engine accessible to users who prefer event-driven or GUI-based design.